-If there is no configured zones pool on your hardware, you will be taken to a configuration menu to provide required information.
+If there is no configured zones pool on your hardware, you will be taken through a series of prompts to provide required configuration information.

-Provide basic networking information, select the disks to be used to for the storage pool, and specify a root password.
+Provide basic networking information, select the disks to be used in the storage pool, and specify a root password.